LincaMarius/ISAP-1_Block_Diagram/README.md

 ### Identification of Computer Components
 As we learned in school, a computer can be represented by 3 distinct functional blocks:
-- CPU,
+- CPU (Central Processing Unit),
-- Memory
+- Memory,
-- I/O.
+- I/O (Inputs / Outputs).

 They are interconnected through 3 buses that form the System Bus:
 - Data Bus,
-- Address Bus
+- Address Bus,
 - Control Bus.

 This fact is also presented by the authors in the Book in a simplified form on page 213 in figure 13-1.